-The County Clerk also serves as the secretariat of the Quorum Court.
-These duties involve keeping complete permanent records of the proceedings for the Quorum Court including minutes, ordinances, resolutions, and recordings to provide easy access to the information (ACA 14-14-309).
+The County Clerk serves as the secretary of the Quorum Court and keeps complete, permanent records of the proceedings of the Quorum Court including minutes, ordinances, resolutions and an index to provide easy access to the information in accordance with (ACA 14-14-309).

-The County Clerk or the Clerk’s designee serves as the secretary of the Board of Equalization and records the minutes of their meetings (ACA 26-27-307).
+The County Clerk serves as the secretary of the Equalization Board and records the minutes of their meetings as mandated by (ACA 26-27-307).

-The County Clerk is also responsible for all accounts payable throughout the entire body of County Government.
+The Miller County Clerk is also responsible for all accounts payable throughout the entire body of County Government.
 The Clerk ensures that all county invoices are paid in a timely manner.
-The County Clerk also maintains employees records and processes payroll for the county bi-weekly, which includes proper withholdings for taxes, insurances, any applicable child support, any applicable garnishments of wages placed by either the federal government or a judicial order.
+The County Clerk also maintains employees’ records and processes payroll for the county bi-weekly, which includes proper withholdings for taxes, insurances, any applicable child support, any applicable garnishments of wages placed by either the federal government or a judicial order.

 The County Clerk’s Office has many duties and services that they perform for Miller County.
 The duties of the County Clerk’s Office include:

 We accept only cash, or a money order made payable to the Miller County Clerk.

 Small Estate laws were enacted in Arkansas in order to allow heirs to receive the property that the deceased wanted them to have without the long process of probate.
 In Arkansas, you may be able to avoid the probate process or at least shorten the process if certain conditions are met.
 These conditions include: